Rai launches Green War Room to monitor, combat air pollution 24X7 | Science-Environment

 - India

 Rai said the war room will also be linked with Green Delhi App through which residents can send their complaints regarding pollution, such as garbage burning, to the war room.
-Then the necessary instructions to concerned departments will be issued to address the issue, he said.
-The minister said that so far 54,156 complaints have been received on Green Delhi App by residents in different parts of the city.
-"Out of 54,156 complaints, nearly 90 per cent have been addressed.
-Maximum 32,573 complaints are related to MCD followed by PWD which have 9,118 complaints and 3,333 complaints are related to DDA," Rai said.
+Necessary instructions to concerned departments will then be issued to address the issue, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)